 Representing a European company in an ICSID arbitration arising out of a telecommunications project in a Latin American country;

-Representing a leading European buyer of gas in two ad hoc arbitrations in relation to various claims under long-term supply contract and further price review negotiations;
+Representing a leading European buyer of gas in an ad hoc arbitration relating to the price of gas under a long-term supply contract and further price review negotiations;

-Representing an international investment company in an ICC arbitration regarding the performance of a share purchase agreement worth over EUR 5 billion;
+Representing an international investment company in an ICC arbitration concerning the multi-billion euro sale of a major European retailer;

-Representing a European construction company in an ICC arbitration regarding the construction of a hydroelectric project in Chile;
+Representing a European construction company in an ICC arbitration regarding the construction of a hydroelectric project in a Latin American country;